rocky-linux/documentation/docs/books/disa_stig/disa_stig_part3.md

 ## Detail Controls Overview

 If you’ve gotten this far, you’re probably interested in knowing more about what the STIG wants us to do.
-It helps to understand the importance of the control, and then how it applies to the application.
-Sometimes the control is technical (change X setting to Y)  and other times it's operational (how you use it).
+It helps to understand the importance of the control and how it applies to the application.
+Sometimes, the control is technical (change X setting to Y); other times, it's operational (how you use it).
 Generally speaking, a technical control is something you can change with code, and an operational control probably isn’t.

 ### Levels